chaubes/TweetStreamingAndProcessing/README.md

 2) In the TwitterStreamer object, replace the text "<Text to Filter Streaming tweets>"  with the appropriate text related to which you want the tweets to be streamed and processed.

+# Application extension
+1) This application can be extended to support any streaming api which requires OAuth authorization for the requests.
+   The files in the package example.tweet.stream.process.common can be used as base files for any application dealing with akka-http and akka.

-In order to extend this sample app to provide your own implementations for tweet capture and processing, you just need to write your custom implementations of TwitterStreamingService and akka actors like TweetConsumer as well as TweetProcessor.
+2) In order to provide your own custom implementation for capturing streaming tweets and processing:-

+   a) Provide your custom TwitterStreamingService implementation which initializes the access token properties for Twitter streaming api.
+      Also, It should contain the definition of a callback method like tweetStreamProcessingFunction for performing actions on the captured streaming tweets.

+   b) Provide your custom implementation of akka actors TweetConsumer and TweetProcessor in order to process the captured
+      tweets asynchronously.

+   c) Update the case class Tweet and TweetAnalysisResponse if you require more custom fields in these domain objects.

+   d) Provide your own custom initializer class similar to the TwitterStreamingInitializer.